splunk/splunk-operator/docs/CustomResources.md

 Please see [Common Spec Parameters for All Resources](#common-spec-parameters-for-all-resources) and [Common Spec Parameters for All Splunk Enterprise Resources](#common-spec-parameters-for-all-splunk-enterprise-resources).
-The `LicenseMaster` resource does not provide any additional configuration parameters.
+The `LicenseManager` resource does not provide any additional configuration parameters.

 ## Standalone Resource Spec Parameters